-We expect to make continued investments in our business to drive growth and to deliver our business strategies.
-We plan to invest in sales and marketing to drive demand for our products and services as well as research and development to enhance our platform and bring additional tests to market.
-We also intend to continue to invest in our supply chain and logistics operations to meet customer demand.
+We expect to make continued significant investments in our business to drive growth, and therefore we expect our expenses to increase going forward.
+We expect to invest significant resources in sales and marketing to drive demand for our products and services as well as research and development to enhance our platform and bring additional tests to market.
+We also intend to continue investing in our supply chain and logistics operations.
 As we continue to scale our business, we expect to hire additional personnel and incur additional expenses, including those expenses in connection with our becoming a public company.